anujtripathi9696/Ecommerce_Website_aZtec/README.md

 # aZtec - An eCommerce Website

-aZtecis a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.
+aZtec is a fully responsive ecommerce website, maximum compatiblities in all mobile devices, built using HTML, CSS, and JavaScript.

 ## Demo